 Linda, an immigrant from Guatemala, entered the U.S. without inspection in the late 1980s.
 She brought her daughter, Susan, age 2, with her.

-Because her husband had not filed papers for them, Linda and Susan remained without legal immigration status.
+Her ex-husband did not file papers for them.
+Linda and Susan remained without legal immigration status.
 Susan was an honor student, nearing the 12th grade. .

 That’s when Linda made a tragic mistake.